Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Introduction

 Finally, McCullough and Wanderley consider the triple in $\bF_q^3$ associated to a pair of matrices $A,B\in\text{SL}_2(\bF_q)$: A triple in $\bF_q^3$ is called \textit{essential} if it is the image of a pair $(A,B)$ that generates $\text{SL}_2(\bF_q)$.
 To see the relation to Nielsen moves, let us recall a few facts relevant to the trace map above.
 First, Macbeath showed that the preimage of any triple in $\bF_q^3$ is a single nonempty $\text{SL}_2(\bF_{q^2})$-simultaneous conjugacy class of $\text{SL}_2(\bF_q)$ pairs \cite{macbeath}.
 Second, we have Fricke's trace identity, Third, we have already remarked that $\tr\,[A,B]$ is constant on Nielsen classes.
 When combined, these facts tell us that Nielsen moves permute solutions in $\bF_q^3$ to the Markoff equation for some fixed $\kappa\in\bF_q$.
 We call such solutions \textit{Markoff triples (with respect to $\kappa$)}.
 Comparing the Markoff equation to Fricke's trace identity, let us highlight the correspondence to be used when translating between $\text{SL}_2(\bF_q)$ pairs and $\bF_q$ triples.

 It is straightforward to work out the action on triples corresponding to elementary Nielsen moves: All Nielsen moves are generated by these three.
 The last map, $(x,y,z)\mapsto(x,y,xy-z)$, is called a \textit{Vieta involution}.
 The first- and second-coordinate Vieta involutions are defined similarly and can be obtained from the appropriate compositions of the three maps above.
-In light of this, we call two triples in $\bF_q^3$ \textit{Markoff equivalent} if one can be obtained from the other by a combination of Vieta involutions and coordinate permutations---those maps induced by Nielsen moves.
+In light of this, two triples are called \textit{Markoff equivalent} if one can be obtained from the other by a combination of Vieta involutions and coordinate permutations---those maps induced by Nielsen moves.

-\begin{conjecture}[``$Q$-classification conjecture" \cite{wanderley}] The Markoff class of an essential triple $(x,y,z)\in\bF_q^3$ is uniquely determined by $\kappa\coloneqq x^2+y^2+z^2-xyz$.\end{conjecture}
+\begin{conjecture}[``$Q$-Classification Conjecture" \cite{wanderley}] The Markoff class of an essential triple $(x,y,z)\in\bF_q^3$ is uniquely determined by $\kappa\coloneqq x^2+y^2+z^2-xyz$.\end{conjecture}

-As indicated in Theorem \ref{thm:main1}, the Vieta involutions alone produce the same Markoff classes---no need for coordinate permutations.
+As indicated in Theorem \ref{thm:main1}, the Vieta involutions alone produce the same Markoff classes.
+There is no need for coordinate permutations.

 McCullough and Wanderley verified their conjectures computationally for $q\leq 101$, and they proved them for all $q$ such that $q-1$ is prime and $q+1$ is thrice a prime (which may or may not constitute an infinite set) \cite{wanderley}.

-Much more is known in the special case $\kappa=0$, which makes (\ref{eq:markoff}) the traditional Markoff equation that often appears in the literature with $3xyz$ in place of $xyz$.
-When $\kappa=0$, all solutions to the Markoff equation are essential triples except for $(0,0,0)$.
-So the $Q$-classification conjecture asserts that there are two classes: the singleton $(0,0,0)$ and everything else.
-This case of the conjecture is originally due to Baragar \cite{baragar}, and it was reasserted by Bourgain, Gamburd, and Sarnak in \cite{bourgain}.
-Building on the results of \cite{BGS}, Chen proved that Baragar's conjecture holds when $q=p$ is prime for all but finitely many primes \cite{chen} \cite{martin}.
-Eddy, et al. showed that ``all but finitely many" can be taken as all primes $p > 10^{393}$ \cite{eddy}.

-Our approach to the McCullough--Wanderley conjectures takes the Markoff perspective.
-We begin in Section \ref{sec:2} by proving the following.
+Our approach to these conjectures takes the Markoff perspective.
+We begin in Section \ref{sec:2} by proving the following:

-\begin{theorem} The $Q$-classification conjecture implies the classification and $T$-classification conjectures.\end{theorem}
+\begin{theorem} The $Q$-Classification Conjecture implies the Classification and $T$-Classification Conjectures.\end{theorem}